spyglassventures/ENS_Snap/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Thank you also to ETH Gloabl Mentors and the Sponsors.

-## Limitations
-- lots of user unfriendly requirements (SDK, ...)
-- we query all the ENS Domains of a holder.
-- data heavy on The Graph, can be improved
-- Premium period set is 20, in demo it is set to 5 for better illustration
-- has to run every day

-## Plannend Work
-- Ability to add Channel automatically, add users, and holders
-- Limit NFS Names (maybe include regex fearch)
-- include variable premium time
-- should be depoyed on a server

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)